BasileKoko/airport_challenge/README.md

 -----
 We have a request from a client to write the software to control the flow of planes at an airport.
 The planes can land and take off provided that the weather is sunny.
 Occasionally it may be stormy, in which case no planes can land or take off.

+Project folders:
+The code I have written are within the folder lib and the tests are in spec folder.

 Project gems:

 ```